Use i1 Profiler for custom Black and White QuadTone RIP curves and ICC profiles

 This is not limited to creating custom QTR curves.
 This workflow and the measurement files it produces can be used for creating custom gray scale ICC profiles for Epson ABW, Canon, or HP printers.
 However, you will need to the QTR download to get the QTR-Create-ICC-RGB application

-Choose the chart you want to measure.
+Choose the black and white chart you want to measure.

 The most often-used step wedge in QTR is the 5%, 21-step target—either the 21x4 random or the simple 21-step ramp.
 The 21-random target was made to prevent patch-to-patch errors that can happen if there are densities in the standard 21-step target that are too close together and that the software thinks is a single patch.
 If you use a step wedge with gaps between each patch then you shouldn't need the random target, but it can still be a good idea because it prints each patch 4 times, and averages the densities of each of them.